Skip to main content

 • Save for the future.

-Another critical aspect of holistic financial wellness is the individual’s emotional state as it relates to their finances.
-Freedom from stress and a sense of confidence and security in one’s financial capacity is the final flag which signals the achievement of financial wellbeing.
+When we consider holistic financial wellness, emotional states — as they relate to finances — also come into play.
+Freedom from stress and a sense of confidence and security signal the achievement of financial wellbeing.

 13 critical financial wellness statistics for 2024